Azure/alz-terraform-accelerator/docs/wiki/Home.md

 ![Azure landing zone accelerator process][alz_accelerator_overview]

-The components of the environment are similar, but differ depending on your choice of VCS and authentication:
+The components of the environment are similar, but differ depending on your choice of VCS:

 ![Components][components]

 ### GitHub

-We only support federated credentials for GitHub as a best practice.

 - Azure:
   - Resource Group for State